Have your say - Renting in QLD

 Rents should not be increased by unacceptable amounts.

-Stretch over 5 years ago
+Stretch about 6 years ago

 There needs to be firm regulations in place so landlords can't increase their rents unfairly to take advantage of times like post-cyclone because there are more tradies in the area - ie. putting up rent from $275 to $340/wk.
 Increase due to insurance is understandable but huge jumps, no. Especially when the renters have been long term with a good record.
 It's extremely unfair and puts strain on people who are already having a hard time after the cyclone.

-Chanel over 5 years ago
+Chanel about 6 years ago

 Needs to be strict minimum standards for all rental properties including the following: